sge-network/sge/docs/specs/Reward/02_Concepts.md

 #### **2. Referral**

-This reward can be given when a user is referring another new user to the system, the referrer and referee reward is in `subaccount` balance and can be used for betting or be the house functionalities.
+This reward can be given when a user is referred by another user to the system, the referee reward is in `subaccount` balance and can be used for betting or be the house functionalities.

-#### **3. Affiliation**
+### **Referral**

-This reward can be given when an influencer or advertisement entity brings an amount of attention to the platform, responsible user account will be rewarded.
+This reward can be given when a user is referring another new user to the system, the referrer reward is in `subaccount` balance and can be used for betting or be the house functionalities.